vacp2p/vac.dev/docs/deepresearch.md

 # Vac Deep Research

-Vac Deep Research is at the forefront of cutting-edge exploration and innovation within the IFT.
+Vac Deep Research is at the forefront of exploration and cutting-edge innovation within the IFT.
 Their work extends beyond scientific publications, actively bridging the gap between theory and practice.
 The team collaborates with various entities, such as Vac R&D units, incubator projects, and IFT projects, to bring their research findings to fruition.
 Part of this effort includes identifying opportunities for and spawning new incubator projects, allowing Vac Deep Research to translate their research findings into practical applications within the IFT.
-Deep research encompasses several key areas, including zero knowledge (ZK), decentralised privacy-preserving node provider networks, validator privacy, and libp2p gossipsub improvements.
+Deep Research encompasses several key areas, including zero knowledge (ZK), decentralised privacy-preserving node provider networks, validator privacy, and libp2p gossipsub improvements.

-## Zero-knowledge Proofs
+## Zero-Knowledge Proofs

 In the realm of ZKP, Vac Deep Research has made contributions that have given rise to the [incubator project](/vips) Nescience.
 The team delved into the intricacies of zero-knowledge proofs, exploring their applications and pushing the boundaries of privacy-preserving technologies.